desanker/saotome1/README.md

-# Automated scholarly manuscripts on GitHub
+# Automated Open NAP manuscripts on GitHub: Sao Tome and Principle Version 1

 <!-- usage note: edit the H1 title above to personalize the manuscript -->